 Log off from Windows or switch to a different user account

-The Start menu has three basic parts:
+The Start menu is divided into three basic parts:

 The large left pane shows a short list of programs on your computer.
 Your computer manufacturer can customize this list, so its exact appearance will vary.
 Clicking All Programs displays a complete list of programs (more on this later).